jhxprajwal/widget-sso/SETUP.md

 # Generate a random secret for sessions (you can use: python -c "import secrets; print(secrets.token_urlsafe(32))")
 SESSION_SECRET=your_random_secret_here
+# Optional: override if you want a different signing key than SESSION_SECRET
+JWT_SECRET=

 # Widget API Configuration (Required for widget OTT exchange)
 WIDGET_API_KEY=your_widget_api_key_from_understand_tech